academic advice

 When do I need to submit my complaint by?

 A Stage 1 complaint needs to be made within one calendar month of the event which has given rise to the complaint.
-If there are a series of events the complaint should be made within one calendar month of the final event in the series.

 Can a group complaint be made?